rodneyshupe/Cookbook/Recipes/Entrees/Poultry/SpicyDijonMapleChicken.rst

 Directions
 ----------

-1. Put syrup, Dijon, garlic chili sauce and soy in a bowl and mix well to combine - set aside
+1. Mix syrup, Dijon, garlic chili sauce and soy in a bowl until well combined, then set aside.
-2. Heat grill to high, and set up for 2 zone cooking.
-Rub chicken lightly with oil, and season with the salt & pepper
+2. Heat grill to high and set up for 2 zone cooking.
+Rub chicken lightly with oil and season with the salt and pepper.
-3. Grill chicken on indirect heat.
-You're cooking the chicken to approximately 180F, and will take approximately 30ish minutes.
-   Brush the chicken with the sauce often, starting in about the last 10 minutes of cooking
+3. Grill chicken on indirect heat to approximately 180F, approximately 30ish minutes, brushing often with the sauce starting in about the last 10 minutes of cooking.
-4. Remove from grill, and give one final  brushing before serving
+4. Remove from grill and give one final brushing before serving.